 This article explains Speed reading, developed by Tony Buzan, in a practical way.
-After reading you will understand the basics of this powerful effectiveness tool.
+After reading you will understand the basics of this powerful personal development tool.

 Reading (text) books takes quite some time.
 This is why it may not be such a bad idea to improve your reading skills in such a way that your reading speed is doubled or even quadrupled.
 According to the British psychologist Tony Buzan this is possible.
 He developed a method to increase reading speed and he became the inventor of speed reading.
 He is also known for his mind mapping technique.
 It may seem an insurmountable task, but it is possible to read a book in half the time it normally takes to read while at the same the matter read is recorded even better.
 An average person reads at a speed of about 250 words per minute.
 Thoughts are quicker: about 1,000 words per minute.
 This means that the brains are not used in the best possible way as a result of which people are easily distracted.
 This in turn, makes it more difficult to understand or process the information that people have read.
 Speed reading reduces the chance of people being distracted and therefore they understand the texts they read much better.
 This insight forms the basis of being able to (learn how) to read more quickly.

 Furthermore, it is important to practise speed reading to a large extent as a result of which the reading speed increases automatically and people retain what they read much better.
 It is possible to achieve a reading speed of 3,580 words per minute just by practising!
 According to Tony Buzan: “Reading is to the mind as aerobics training is to the body”.